HaidYi/acrfinder/README.md

 ## **IV. <span style='color:RebeccaPurple'>Docker Support</span>**

-To help users to configure the environment to use the software easily, we provide the _.Dockerfile_ can be used using the command:
+To help users to configure the environment to use the software easily, we provide the _.Dockerfile_ can be used using the command (`[tag name]` indicates the name of the tag.
+You can set any tag name.):

 ```bash
 git clone https://github.com/haidyi/acrfinder.git